-Grants are based on financial need and do not have to be repaid.
-In order to be considered for grant money, you must submit the FAFSA to Chadron State to determine if you qualify.
-Grants are often times referred to as gift aid.
-The types of grants that may be available are:
+Federal grants are based on financial need and do not have to be repaid.
+You must submit the FAFSA to Chadron State to determine if you qualify.
+The types of federal grants that may be available are:

 Federal Direct Loan

-The federally funded loan program includes both need-based and non-need-based loans and are available to undergraduate and graduate students.
-In order to be considered for federal student loans, you must submit the FAFSA to Chadron State to determine if you qualify.
+The federally funded loan program includes both need-based and non-need-based loans available to undergraduate and graduate students.
+You must submit the FAFSA to Chadron State to determine if you qualify.
 Eligibility depends upon the student’s enrollment status, grade level, and prior borrowing.

 For most students the annual loan limits are applicable to a scheduled academic year which begins with the fall semester and ends with the summer session.